plwt/VoiceAssist/README.md

 A voice assistant for Linux.
 This has been designed for Debian 11 Xfce.
 Please check the file paths in os_ops.py before use to make sure they are correct for your device.

-Inspired by and forked from https://www.freecodecamp.org/news/python-project-how-to-build-your-own-jarvis-using-python/
+Inspired by and forked from https://www.freecodecamp.org/news/python-project-how-to-build-your-own-jarvis-using-python/ and https://www.codingthesmartway.com/python-and-chatgpt-4-develop-a-virtual-voice-assistant/

 ## Commands